A-d-1-t-y-a/GPS-Waypointing-Application/DOCUMENTATION.md

 ### MainActivity.kt

 #### `onCreate(savedInstanceState: Bundle?)`
 Initializes the activity and sets up the core components of the application.
-This method creates instances of LocationService and WaypointRepository, loads previously saved waypoints from storage, requests location permissions if not already granted, and sets up the Compose UI with the main screen.
-It serves as the primary initialization point for the entire application.
+This method is the starting point of the Android application lifecycle.
+It performs several critical initialization steps.
+First, it creates instances of LocationService and WaypointRepository, which are essential for the application's functionality.
+The LocationService is responsible for managing GPS interactions, while the WaypointRepository handles the persistent storage of waypoint data.

+After initializing these services, the method proceeds to load any previously saved waypoints from the internal storage by calling the `loadWaypoints()` method on the repository.
+This ensures that the user's data is preserved across application restarts.
+Following this, the method checks for the necessary location permissions.
+If the `ACCESS_FINE_LOCATION` permission has not been granted, it uses the registered activity result launcher to request this permission from the user.
+This is a crucial step to ensure that the application can access high-accuracy GPS data required for navigation.

+Finally, the method sets up the user interface using Jetpack Compose.
+It calls `setContent` and applies the `GPSWaypointingTheme`.
+Inside the theme, a `Surface` container is created to hold the `MainScreen` composable, which is the primary UI component of the application.
+The `MainScreen` is passed the initialized `compassState`, `locationService`, and `waypointRepository` objects, effectively injecting these dependencies into the UI layer.
+This setup ensures that the UI has access to all necessary data and services to function correctly.

 #### `onDestroy()`
 Handles cleanup when the activity is destroyed.
 This method ensures that GPS tracking is properly stopped to prevent resource leaks and unnecessary battery consumption.
 It calls the stopTracking method on the LocationService to remove location listeners.